 No, we’re not talking about your grandad’s farming equipment.
 We’re talking about Manscaped’s awesome safety razor that was designed specifically for shaving your delicate nether regions.
 It’s large handle and curved underside make it the perfect tool for shaving around your skin bridge and the folds of your balls without ending up in the emergency room.

 Congratulations!
 You’ve successfully (hopefully) completed your first manscaping routine.
 The final step is to clean and freshen up.
 We recommend taking a warm shower and using the Crop Cleanser genital soap to clean everything up.
 When you get out, splash on a bit of the Crop Reviver toner to clean out your pores and enjoy your freshly-polished set of balls.

 If you’re feeling extra fancy and you want to give your jewels the real royal treatment, then you should apply a dime-sized dab of the Crop Preserver down your shaft, balls, and between your legs.
-This will not only moisturize and soothe your newly-shaved skin, but it will act as a deodorant and prevent sweating, chafing, and smelly balls.
+This will not only moisturize and soothe your newly-shaved skin, but it will act as a deodorant and reduce sweating, chafing, and ball funk.

 Manscaping with a skin bridge can be a real challenge at first.
 It’s usually a long, awkward scar that acts as a speed bump on your otherwise flawless shaft.
 It’s going to take a little bit of working around, and the first couple of times you might miss a spot or two near the area.

 Once you get your technique down, however, you’ll be able to manipulate the shaving blade to do just about anything that you want it to do.
 Your improved skills along with a steady hand are all that you need to shave around even the gnarliest of skin bridges.